 Some of us are predisposed to plan.
-We plan meals, school schedules, weekend social activities, workouts and vacations to name just a few examples.
+We plan meals, school schedules, weekend social activities, workouts, and vacations, to name just a few examples.
 Others are more spontaneous, taking life as it comes and reveling in the unknown.
-An unpleasant meal, weekend activity or vacation can be dealt with easily, another one will come along shortly.
+We can deal with an unpleasant meal, obligatory weekend activity, or ruined vacation in short order.
+Another one will come along shortly.

 Your financial life is a different animal altogether.
-It we trip up the first time, things may not fall apart, but the challenge becomes stiffer to get our financial selves back on track.
-We don’t get a second chance to prepare for retirement, there is no ‘do-over’.
+If we trip up the first time, things may not fall apart, but the challenge becomes stiffer to get our financial selves back on track.
+We don’t get a second chance to prepare for retirement.
+There is no ‘do-over’.

-The act of creating, and following, a financial plan is powerful.
+The act of creating and following a financial plan is powerful leverage.
 We recently came across a retirement study that examined the role that planning can play in affecting retirement savings decisions.
-The analyzed subjects were grouped into the four categories below.
+The researchers grouped the analyzed subjects into the four categories below.
 The amounts that follow represent the median net worth for each group.
 Successful planners accumulated nearly three times the amount of wealth than non-planners.
-Moreover, the amount of planning also matters: Those who are able to develop a plan and those who can stick to with the plan accumulate much more wealth than simple planners.
+Moreover, the degree of planning also matters: Those who can develop and stick with a plan accumulate more wealth than simple planners.

-Simple planners – those who actually attempted to do a retirement saving calculation ($742,843)
+Simple planners – those who attempted to do a retirement saving calculation ($742,843)

 Serious planners – those that had a plan for how to save money ($910,382)

-It should not be surprising that having, and sticking to, a plan generates the best outcome.
-But we were surprised at the news that planning can result in 2-3 times greater wealth.
+It should not be surprising that having a plan, and sticking to it, generates the best outcome.
+But we were surprised at the news that planning can result in 2-3 times more wealth.
 Even just calculating the amount of money you need can have a material impact.
 At its core, a plan allows you to focus on the things you can control with predetermined courses of action to build discipline.

 Most of us would wish to be successful planners, but the study reveals that planning for retirement is difficult, few do it and fewer still think they get it right.
-The payoff is worth it.
+But for those who try, the payoff is worth it.